 Well, the first step would be to take the Trailblazing Archetypes quiz I created with my collaborator Nicky Moran, which will help you identify the two energies you lead with.

-The next step would be to join us for the first ever Trailblazing Creatives online programme, which kicks off soon.
+The next step would be to join us for the Trailblazing Creatives online programme, which kicks off again in March (dates tbc).

 Marketing is part of your job – but it doesn’t have to be a chore.
 You really can learn to love it.
 Just like Spandau Ballet did.